 My office is in 311 MAT.
-I have scheduled office hours on Wednesday from 9:45am to 11:45am.
+I have scheduled office hours on Wednesday 9th and 10th periods except on for the week of March 21 (the week of midterm 2) when they have to be on Monday, 9th and 10th periods.
 I might change these hours for some weeks, so pay attention to the lectures.
 If you need a form signed, however, stop by my office anytime.
 If I am here, I'll complete it immediately [yeah, it's about 100% probability that I have seen the form before NO MATTER what the form might be!]; if I am not in my office, then go to MAT 224, the Economics Department office.
 Leave the form for me in my mailbox.
 I'll complete it ASAP and then leave it with one of the secretaries there for you to pick up.